 The purpose of this article is to provide more details about the ShowPlan feature for which little documentation is available online

-This article summarises many of the actions that all Access developers should do when deploying databases in a multi-user environment.
+The first part of this article summarises many of the actions that all Access developers should do when deploying databases in a multi-user environment.

 These will significantly reduce the risk of data corruption as well as minimising the possibility of data being misused or stolen